 So, look for these shortcut symbols in menus, and memorize the ones you use most.

 Trust me, keyboard shortcuts are faster every time; you’ll save many minutes every day not reaching for the mouse/trackpad or moving it up to a menu item, which slows you down more than you think.

 Your Free Gift:

-I created a pair of .jpg pictures you can use to memorize some of the more useful shortcuts; download 'em, tape ‘em to your monitor, and then don’t remove them until your fingers automatically perform these shortcuts every time and you never think about reaching for the mouse.
+I created a PDF you can use to memorize some of the more useful shortcuts; download 'em, tape ‘em to your monitor, and then don’t remove them until your fingers automatically perform these shortcuts every time and you never think about reaching for the mouse.

 I know it might seem weird that I’m telling you to print it and hang it where you can see it, but that way you won’t need a mouse to find it quickly.
 Plus, if you only have it as a file on your hard drive, you’ll surely forget about it.

 If you have comments or questions, I hope you'll leave them in the Comments section below; I try to respond within 24 hours (and usually a lot sooner than that).